Liquid Liquid

-Liquid Liquid is an American no wave and dance-punk group, originally active from 1980 to 1983.
-They are best known for their track "Cavern," which was covered—without proper permission or attribution—by the Sugar Hill Records house band as the backing track for Melle Mel's old school rap classic "White Lines (Don't Don’t Do It)."
+Liquid Liquid is an American dance-punk group, originally active from 1980 to 1983.
+They are best known for their track "Cavern," which was covered—without proper permission or attribution—by the Sugar Hill Records house band as the backing track for Melle Mel's old school rap classic "White Lines (Don't Don't Do It)."
 The group released a series of extended plays, including the acclaimed 1983 12" EP Optimo.
 In 2008, the band reformed and have played in multiple countries.

 History

-Liquid Liquid emerged from downtown New York's no wave scene.
-The group's original records were pressed in very limited quantities on 99 Records, and can now fetch high prices.
-"Cavern" originally appeared on the EP, Optimo, recorded by Don Hunerberg.
-Though the pressings were small, the music has had a lasting and far reaching impact.
-A music video for "Cavern" was produced by Michael Sporn.
+Liquid Liquid was formed by the members of the New York "primitive punk band" Liquid Idiot (Sal Principato, Richard McGuire, Scott Hartley, and Dennis Young).
+McGuire recalled that they changed the name from the punk-resonant "Liquid Idiot" to "Liquid Liquid", which had undertones of "slippery grooviness".
+In 1981, the band released their self-titled debut EP, which according to author Tim Lawrence, "combined the Bo Diddley beat, the rototoms in Curtis Mayfield's "Super Fly", the percussive crescendos of Fela Kuti, the subtractive spatial dimension of dub reggae, and the deconstructive rock of DNA."

+Liquid Liquid often played at the gay black and latino scene clubs like Paradise Garage, as well as the more heterosexual latino scene at Funhouse, The Roxy, and Monster Movie Club.
+Liquid Liquid, alongside Treacherous Three, played in Rick Rubin's 1982 "Uptown Meets Downtown" event.